aarhus/cloudflare-docs/content/pages/platform/functions/module-support.md

 Text Modules are a non-standardized means of importing resources such as HTML files as a `String`.

-For example, given the following HTML file:
+To import the following HTML file into your Pages Functions code:

 ```html
 ---